Student FAQs

 What does JAC cost?

 For the first five years of its existence, John Adams College offered exceptionally low tuition.
 But JAC is no longer new and unproven.
 John Adams graduates have a 100% acceptance rate into the grad programs of their choice, including Columbia, Ralston, and Ashland.
-Our students are graduating and going out into the world, making a name for themselves, and showing the world what a classical liberal arts-educated graduate can do.
-In addition, we have businesses signing up to offer job interviews for our graduates.
-We believe our tuition reflects the value of an JAC education.
+Our students are graduating, entering their chosen fields, making names for themselves, and showing the world what a classical liberal arts-educated graduate can do.
+Additionally, we have businesses signing up to offer job interviews for our graduates.
+We believe our tuition reflects the value of a JAC education.

 Have a different question?
-We can answer it!
+We have an answer!